korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 _ _ _ _
 ```

-the output shows our dogs moving, first the "yorkie moves fast"
+The output shows our dogs moving, first the "yorkie moves fast"
 and then it prints "Dog running, woof!"
 Then we have "Labrador Retriever moves slow"
 and that's now also printing "Dog walking, tail wagging."